jirenz747/cisco-small-business-connect/README.md

 How use it:
-# import this file is your project
+#import this file is your project
-import
+from cisco_sf_connect import CiscoSfConnect
 #Connecting devices [ip, login, password, enable_password=]
 con = CiscoSfConnect('192.168.1.1', 'cisco', 'cisco')

-# send_cisco_sf - returns a string.
+#send_cisco_sf - returns a string.
 By default, nothing shows up on the screen
 con.send_cisco_sf('show  lldp neighbo', show=True) # This print lldp neighbors

 # Example configuration ntp

-con = CiscoSfConnect('192.168.1.1', 'cisco', 'cisco')
+from cisco_sf_connect import CiscoSfConnect con = CiscoSfConnect('192.168.1.1', 'cisco', 'cisco')
 if con is False:
     exit(0)